Zerium-99/Cybersecurity-HomeLab/README.md

 I installed it on Windows 11, following the step-by step guide on the official VirtualBox website: https://www.virtualbox.org/

 ### 2. Choosing the Distro

+I chose Kali Linux as my distro for my HomeLab.
+There are many other ones, such as [Parrot OS](https://parrotsec.org), [Blackarch](https://blackarch.org), [ArchStrike](https://archstrike.org) and even more.
+Kali Linux is Debian-Based, which makes it stable, well-maintaned and reliable.